 No Referrals

 It’s pretty normal for anyone to sometimes feel that they were not good enough in an interview.
-However, if they do so, this shouldn’t be taken as an opportunity to refer a friend for filling the position on your behalf.
+However, if they do so, this shouldn’t be taken as an opportunity to refer a friend to fill the position on your behalf.
 An organization receives thousands of applications when they roll out an advertisement for a vacancy at their place.
-The companies call out only a small number of candidates for their interview only after consideration of the candidates’ profiles.
+The companies call out only a small number of candidates for their interview after consideration of the candidates’ profiles.
 So, referring to a profile in a thank you email is really not a good idea.

 Also Read: How to Answer, ‘Why Should We Hire You?’